 Multiple hardware providers have developed device models compatible with vehicle-to-grid technology.
 Just like any other charging devices, V2G chargers already come in many shapes and sizes.

-Usually, the maximum charging power is around 10 kW — just enough for home or workplace charging.
+Usually, the maximum charging power is around 11 kW — just enough for home or workplace charging.
+But we can also find V2G chargers with charging power up to 15 kW.
 In the future, even wider charging solutions will apply.

-Vehicle-to-grid charging devices are DC chargers, since this way the cars' own unidirectional on-board chargers can be bypassed.
-There have been also projects where a vehicle has an onboard DC charger and the vehicle can be plugged into an AC charger.
+Vehicle-to-grid charging devices are DC (direct current) chargers, since this way the cars' own unidirectional on-board chargers can be bypassed.
+There have also been projects where a vehicle has an onboard DC charger and the vehicle can be plugged into an AC charger.
 However, this is not a common solution today.

 To wrap up, devices exist and are feasible, yet there's still room for improvement as the technology matures.